jobreu/giantbomb/README.md

 #> 7 2013-01-10 03:33:57      2K Play
 ```

-For more examples, look in the function documentation.
+For more examples, please see the function documentation and package vignette.

 Contributing
 ------------